bence309/portfolio-site/README.md

 If you find any bugs or would like to contribute suggestions to the project, feel free to create a new branch (git checkout -b feature/MyFeature) and submit a pull request.

+The app is Dockerized, it is avalaible at bence309/portfolio-site

 Thank you for your interest in the project!